arnobastenhof/supermemo0/README.md

 cd supermemo0
 make all
 ```
-This should create `databook.pdf` in the project root.
+This should create `databook.pdf` and `schedule.pdf` in the project root.

 Usage
 -----